Kannum Kannum Kollaiyadithaal Movie Review: This Dulquer Salmaan Film Is Entertaining In Parts!

 Plot

-Siddharth (Dulquer Salmaan) and Kallis (Raksha) are two carefree youths who commit petty crimes for a living.
+Siddharth (Dulquer Salmaan) and Kallis (Rakshan) are two carefree youths who commit petty crimes for a living.
 One day, the duo meets Meera (Ritu Varma) and Shreya (Niranjani Ahathiyan).
 Siddharth falls in love with Meera, while Kallis is attracted to Shreya.
 However, things change after Siddharth and Kallis learn a truth about their love interests.
 Meanwhile, DCP Prathap (Gautham Menon), a cop with some hidden intentions enters their lives.
 What happens next forms the crux of the story.

 Script & Direction